Learning center

 CASA of New Jersey’s CASA College regularly has virtual training classes available for all advocates.
 September highlights include:

-Infant Mental Health — September 3 from 10am to 12pm
+• School Age Children Mental Health — October 1 from 10am to 12pm

 Check the training calendar for more details, upcoming months and to RSVP!